mikysan/zweihander-character-maker/README.md

 ## TODO

-* add serving frontend on index
+* hateoas with willdurand/hateoas-bundle
 * add build pipeline with ecs check
 * add build pipeline with phpstan
 * add tests
+* add cache (?)
 * support the "Mercy Rule"
 * allow to choose "Random" choice between human or demi-human (this should be also the default option)
 * add roll character cash
+* add export character pdf sheet
 * add consider talent, trait or magick modifier to secondary attribute
-* add export character pdf sheet
 * add switch from metric system to imperial system (?)
 * add multilanguage (?)